Submit Article

 What Were the Facts of This Case?

-The appellant, Dewi Sukowati, was an 18-year-old Indonesian domestic helper when she committed the offence.
+The appellant, Dewi Sukowati, was an 18-year-old Indonesian domestic helper when the offence occurred.
 She began working for the deceased on 14 March 2014.
-The deceased was a 69-year-old Singaporean woman who lived with the appellant in her bungalow, which had a swimming pool.
-The offence occurred on 19 March 2014, the sixth day of the appellant’s employment.
-The relationship between the parties was marked by repeated scolding and criticism by the deceased, and the appellant’s account (as reflected in the Statement of Facts and psychiatric reports) described a pattern of verbal and physical abuse from the first day of work.
+The deceased was a 69-year-old Singaporean woman.
+Both lived in the deceased’s bungalow, which had a swimming pool.
+The relationship was marked by conflict from the outset, and the appellant’s account—accepted in the Statement of Facts (SOF)—described repeated verbal and physical mistreatment by the deceased.

-On the morning of 19 March 2014, at about 7.30am, the deceased summoned the appellant and asked her to bring a glass of water.
-The appellant brought warm water on a tray and knocked on the bedroom door.
-When the deceased opened the door, she scolded the appellant in Bahasa Indonesia, complaining that she had again made mistakes and did not know what she was doing.
-The deceased then splashed the water onto the appellant’s face and threw the tray onto the floor.
-When the appellant squatted to pick up the tray, the deceased snatched it from her and struck the left rear side of the appellant’s head with the base of the tray.
+On 19 March 2014, about 7.30am, the deceased summoned the appellant and asked for a glass of water.
+The appellant brought warm water on a tray to the deceased’s bedroom.
+The deceased scolded her in Bahasa Indonesia for delivering the water on the wrong type of tray.
+The deceased then splashed water onto the appellant’s face and threw the tray onto the floor.
+When the appellant squatted to pick up the tray, the deceased snatched it and struck the left rear side of the appellant’s head with the base of the tray.

 How Did the Court Analyse the Issues?